Between choosing which professional experiences to picking the right font, writing a resume for 2023 isn’t easy.

 Two of the most common mistakes people make when writing a resume are listing every position they’ve ever held, and generally being too wordy when describing their previous roles.

 Hiring managers have limited time to read through your application, and every second they spend reading irrelevant information is a second they’re not getting familiar with your skills, qualifications, and background.

 To help your resume stand out, keep your writing concise and only include information that’s highly relevant to the position.

-For example, if you’re applying for an office job and you already have some work experience, it’s don’t include that bartending job you worked in college.
+For example, if you’re applying for an office job and you already have some work experience, don’t include that bartending job you worked in college.

 6. Add numbers to the bullets in your experience section